-APPROPRIATION - A legal authorization to incur obligations and to make expenditures for specific purposes.
+APPROPRIATION - A legal authorization to make expenditures and to incur obligations for specific purposes.

-APPROPRIATION ORDINANCE - The official enactment by the City Council to establish legal authority for City officials to obligate and expend resources.
+APPROPRIATION ORDINANCE - The official enactment by the City Council to establish legal authority for City officials to expend and obligate resources.
+Most ordinances require two hearings: an introduction, followed 12 days later by the adoption.
+However, the Appropriation Ordinance does not require 12 days between public hearings.